France has a 5th night of rioting over teen's killing by police amid signs of subsiding violence

 Skirmishes erupted in the Mediterranean city of Marseille but appeared less intense than the night before, according to the Interior Ministry.
 A bolstered police contingent arrested 55 people there.

 Nationwide arrests were lower than the night before.
-Interior Minister Gerald Darmanin attributed that to “the resolute action of security forces.”
+Darmanin attributed that to “the resolute action of security forces.”

 More than 3,000 people have been detained overall since Nahel's death.
 The mass police deployment has been welcomed by some frightened residents of targeted neighborhoods and shop owners whose stores have been ransacked — but it has further frustrated those who see police behavior as the core of France’s current crisis.

 The unrest took a toll on Macron’s diplomatic standing.
-On Saturday, he postponed what would have been the first state visit to Germany by a French president in 23 years.
-Macron had been scheduled to fly to Germany on Sunday.
+On Saturday, a day before he was scheduled to depart, he postponed what would have been the first state visit to Germany by a French president in 23 years.

 On Saturday, Justice Minister Eric Dupond-Moretti warned that young people who share calls for violence on Snapchat or other apps could face prosecution.
 Macron has blamed social media for fueling violence.